-In a microwave-safe bowl, combine marshmallows and butter.
-Heat with 30-second increments until melted and smooth.
+- In a microwave-safe bowl, combine marshmallows and butter.
+Heat in 30-second increments until melted and smooth.

-Let cool just a few minutes and spread over the cookie dough layer.
+- Let cool for just a few minutes and spread over the cookie dough layer.

-Place the pan into the freezer until chocolate is set.
+- Place the pan into the freezer until the chocolate is set.
 Cut and serve.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.